neurologic/Comparative-Animal-Behavior/observation-and-analysis/observation.md

 ---
 > ⏳ 5 minutes

-***Q [skipped and did as a whole class]: Which of these columns is "measured data" (ie. needs to be filled out while watching the behavior)?
-Which of these columns is "processed data" (ie. can be filled out after data collection has concluded)?***
+Think about which of these columns is "measured data" (ie. needs to be filled out while watching the behavior) and which of these columns is "processed data" (ie. can be filled out after data collection has concluded).

 ***Q5: How would you calculate the processed data from the measured data?***